 Refractometry can be performed on a variety of transparent and translucent media, including liquids, solutions, crystals, soft tissue, and gases.
 In most cases, only a small amount of liquid or solid is required for the analysis.
 In the case of handheld and digital refractometers, the device itself usually consists of a probe that can be directly inserted into a liquid sample.

 Measurlabs offers high-quality refractometric analyses with a fast turnaround time and affordable pricing.
 If you have any questions about your sample or its suitability for the method, our experts are always happy to help.
 You can contact us through the form below or by emailing us at firstname.lastname@example.org.

 Suitable sample matrices

 Frequently asked questions

 To get accurate results from the analysis, the material should have a higher refractive index than the prism used in the analysis.
 The results are also dependent on the temperature of the sample and the wavelength of the light used.
-Under laboratory conditions, this can be effectively controlled, but with handheld refractometers used in the field this can significantly alter the results.
+Under laboratory conditions, these can be effectively controlled, but with handheld refractometers used in the field, this can significantly alter the results.

 Transparent and translucent media, like liquids, solutions, crystals, soft tissue, and gases are suitable for refractometric analyses.

 Measurlabs offers a variety of laboratory analyses for product developers and quality managers.
 We perform some of the analyses in our own lab, but mostly we outsource them to carefully selected partner laboratories.
 This way we can send each sample to the lab that is best suited for the purpose, and offer high-quality analyses with more than a thousand different methods to our clients.